 - Hair transplantation does not prevent hair that is susceptible to MPHL from falling out.
 And for this reason, some men opt for multiple hair transplants as their hair loss continues.

-- If you’d like to know more about hair transplant, please book an appointment with hair transplant surgeon Dr Peter Paraskevas.
+- If you’d like to know more about hair transplants, please book an appointment with our hair transplant surgeon.